 We test, rank and rate the best free email services you can use in 2018.
 The best free email.
 Best free email for storage, best free email for privacy, best free email for features.
 Check out our list of the best free webmail services you can use.
 See also: Best Mac Antivirus 2018.

 We’ve listed the best free email services by alphabetical order, which is just as well.
 Gmail and Outlook are the best services there are, and unless you have privacy concerns, you should check them out.
 (Also see: Best cloud storage service 2016 | Best online storage | Secure online storage | Cheap cloud storage.)

 Huge in the 2000s, but still knocking around, AOL Mail is actually a decent free email service for those who wish to be retro.
 But retro it is.

 Log into AOL and most of the screen is taken up by a news feed.
 It’s like 2002 all over again.
-This combined with the multitude of themes and customisation options makes AOL feel more like a home page than an email tool.
+This combined with the multitude of themes and customisation options make AOL feel more like a homepage than an email tool.
 Depending on your needs this may be no terrible thing.

 You get the usual left-sided folder list including inbox, drafts, sent and the rest.
-And you can create and edit your own folder list, as well as moving messages around and creating rules and filters.
+And you can create and edit your own folder list, as well as move messages around and create rules and filters.

 But that is about it.
 Like iCloud, it is for basic users rather than the office.
 Check out AOL if you need a basic and pleasingly retro email service.